joshalvarado99/joshalvarado99.github.io/index.md

 # About

 Hello, I am Joshua Alvarado, a 4th year Statistics and Data Science major at UCSB.
 I am pursuing a career in software and data.
-This website is an assignment for my WRIT 107T course but  This is also my first time creating a website in markdown but I am interested in using this as a template for hosting my own personal website that I can show to recruiters.
+This website is an assignment for my WRIT 107T course.
+This is my first time creating a website in markdown but I am interested in using this as a template for hosting my own personal website that I can show to recruiters.

 [<img width="256px" src="static/joshheadshot.jpg">](static/joshheadshot.png)